-Glance sideways.
-That's what we do from time to time because it's important to know the landscape.
-Otherwise, we look forward.
-Paying too much attention to what others are doing immediately puts you in the space of duplication.
-Don't say, "I want to do what XXX is doing to be successful."
+Don't look sideways – Glance sideways from time to time because it's important to know the landscape.
+Otherwise, look forward.
+Paying too much attention to what others are doing immediately puts you in the space of duplication and envy.
 Find your own version of success.
-Doing so keeps you focused on your best self.
-When you're focused on the best version of you, you're less likely to want to waste time in the service of time-sucking activities such as that in the example above.
+When you're focused on the best version of you and doing your best work – regardless of what everyone else is doing – you're less likely to waste time on time-sucking "because they are doing it" activities.

-Negativity can be fun in the moment, but the fun is superficial and fleeting.
+Keep it positive – Negativity can be fun in the moment, but the fun is superficial and fleeting.
 Negativity breeds myopic vision and shallow thinking.
 Sometimes a vigorous, critical conversation can seem negative.
-That's okay... we're not talking about cases where the intention behind the conversation is good spirited.
+That's okay.
 Here, we're focusing on the kind of pointless negativity that can saturate a conversation or, quite often, an entire relationship.
 Negativity is the sinkhole of life.
-If something isn't positive, run away as fast as you can.
+If something isn't positive or framed in positive action, run away as fast as you can.
 If someone is a consistent drain on your life, give them the chop.